edgedb/edgedb/docs/guides/deployment/digitalocean.rst

    Successfully linked to remote instance.
 To connect run:
      edgedb -I my_instance

-You can now use the ``-I`` flag to execute CLI commands against your remote instance.
+You can now use the ``-I`` CLI flag to execute commands against your remote
+instance:

 .. code-block:: bash